Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 - Download certificate.

-SIP is a one-day in-person session at one of ~12 MOM-approved centres.
-First-time MDWs must attend within 3 working days of arrival.
-S$75 paid by the employer.
+SIP is a one-day in-person session at an MOM-appointed SIP provider.
+First-time MDWs must attend within 7 days of arrival (excluding Sundays and public holidays).
+About S$76 to S$93, depending on provider, paid by the employer.
 She's taught her rights, safety (especially the high-rise window cleaning ban), stress management, and cultural orientation.
 Employers don't attend.
 Your agency typically books the slot.

 7. Common Employer Mistakes

-- Not completing EOP before WPOL application — #1 mistake, auto-rejection.
+- Not completing EOP before WPOL application.
+This is the #1 mistake, auto-rejection.

 - Confusing EOP with SIP.